If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 Go

-we know there are multiple constructors available for SqlCommand Class , among all, two of them are widely used to create an instance of SqlCommand Class.
+We know there are multiple constructors available for the SqlCommand class; among all, two of them are widely used to create an instance of the SqlCommand class.

-The first parameter is a string here we specify the command we want to execute on server or the Stored Procedure Name and the second parameter is of connection type where we specify the SqlConnection object.
+The first parameter is a string, where we specify the command we want to execute on the server or the stored procedure name.
+The second parameter is of the connection type, where we specify the SqlConnection object.

 protected void Page_Load(object sender, EventArgs e)